-Join Aaron F. Ross for an in-depth discussion in this video Creating dynamic bodies, part of Dynamic Simulations with Bullet Physics in Maya.
+Join Aaron F. Ross for an in-depth discussion in this video Creating dynamic bodies, part of Maya: Dynamic Simulations with Bullet Physics.

 …Let's make the dominoes dynamic.…I'll close the Attribute Editor.…And I want to select all the cubes.…Probably the easiest way to do that is through the Outliner.…I'll select the last cube in the list, and then scroll up to the top.…Hold down Shift and select the first cube.…Now I've got them all selected, as you can see.…And with all those cubes selected, go back into the Bullet menu and…choose Create Active Rigid Body, and go into the options.…And we'll see the Collider Shape Type is Box by default.…And that's fine, because in fact these are boxes.…